On This Page

 Quantitative forecasting uses historical data to predict future sales.
 This method assumes that demand will follow a pattern of past trends and calculates forecasts based on established formulas.

-The quantitative forecasting method is effective when growth is consistent; however, it may overlook significant factors such as emerging market trends, competitive shifts or black swan events (COVID or global wars).
+This method proves to be effective when growth remains consistent, but it may overlook significant factors like emerging market trends, competitive shifts, or unexpected events such as COVID or global wars.

 Widely used supply chain quantitative forecasting methods include:

-1. Exponential smoothing: This method assigns weights to historical data, giving more importance to recent data to predict trends.
+1. Exponential smoothing: This method assigns weights to historical data, giving more importance to recent data in predicting trends.
 Ideal for short-term predictions, exponential smoothing offers a data-driven approach without extensive analysis.

 2. Moving average: This method relies on calculating averages over a set period, smoothing out fluctuations.
 While effective for steady demand, it often fails to capture seasonal or market-driven changes.